Concerto for Flute, Harp, and Orchestra (Mozart): History

 Mozart quite likely composed this work with the duke's and his daughter's particular musical abilities in mind.
 He probably composed the majority of this concerto at the home of Joseph Legros, the director of the Concert Spirituel.
 Monsieur Legros had given Mozart the use of his keyboard in his home so that he could compose.
 (Mozart perhaps also composed part of the concerto at his second Paris apartment where he stayed with his mother, which was on the rue du Gros Chenet.)

 The piece is essentially in the form of a Sinfonia Concertante, which was extremely popular in Paris at the time.
 Today, the concerto is often played by chamber ensembles, because it is technically and elegantly challenging for both the solo instruments it calls for.
 It is also often played by orchestras to display the talents of their own flutists and harpists.

-The harp part appears to be more like an adaptation of a piano piece than an original harp part; this is especially evident in the patterns of five and ten notes throughout all three movements which would not fall under the fingers as easily for a harpist, as the fifth fingers are typically not used, though they were considered part of early harp technique.
-There are no full, rich glissandi, and although there is counterpoint in the harp part, it does not typically include lush chords.
 Mozart did not include any cadenzas of his own, as is normal for his compositions.
 Alfred Einstein claims that Mozart's cadenzas for this work were lost.
 A few popular cadenzas are often performed, such as those by Carl Reinecke, but many flutists and harpists have chosen to write their own.
 André Previn has also written cadenzas for this piece.

 Form and movements

-The concert is scored for two oboes, two horns, solo flute, solo harp, and strings.
+The concert is scored for two oboes, two natural horns in C, solo flute, solo harp, and strings.

 The soloists in the piece will sometimes play with the orchestra, and at other times perform as a duo while the orchestra is resting.
 The flute and harp alternate having the melody and accompanying lines.
 In some passages, they also create counterpoint with just each other.
 Mozart concertos are standard in how they move harmonically, as well as that they adhere to the three-movement form of fast–slow–fast: